AlesyaSokol/UnionChannel_telegram/README.md

 The program through your account goes to all the channels that you have added to the `channels.json` and sends them to your personal (or not) channel.
 Subscribe to the channels in the telegrams is not required.

->In the new version, you can subscribe to a private channel.
-All private channels require a subscription therefore you will be automatically subscribed to this channel.
-It will be immediately archived

 ## How to use?

 + Firstly, install all requirements with
     >pip install -r requirements.txt
 + Go to my.telegram.org and create your own app (get your api_id and api_hash).
 + Create a channel where you want to see the news.
-+ Create a bot with t.me/BotFather.
 + Now paste all data into `config.py`, like this:

       ###     Telegram-client side:   ###